Commonwealth Games England Diversity Action Plan 2017-2022

 Commonwealth Games England leads and manages the participation of the English team at the Commonwealth Games and Youth Games working closely with each sport's National Governing Body, our funding partner Sport England, the Games’ Organising Committee and sponsors.

 We work across a 4-year cycle for each Commonwealth Games, with the most recent Games held in Gold Coast 2018 and the next Games on home soil in Birmingham in 2022.
-The size of the organisation changes during this cycle, especially in the year before and the year after a Games.
-In 2015 there were 4.5 Head Office staff based in Holborn, London, whereas today we have 12 staff, which will increase significantly for Games time to support our team of around 400 athletes.
+The size of the organisation changes during this cycle, especially in the year before and the year after a Games, which will increase significantly for Games time to support our team of around 400 athletes.

 We have a strong relationship with our international body, the Commonwealth Games Federation, and can use our position to be strong and relevant.
 Since 2017, we made important appointments within our own Board and Leadership teams and now have an equal gender split on our Board, which benefits from the experience of three athlete representatives in addition to Denise Lewis OBE as President.